Skip to main content

 Item Relationship Service (IRS)The IRS builds a digital representation of a product (digital twin) and the relationships of items the product consists of in a hierarchical structure.
 The result is an item graph in which each node represents a digital item of the product - this graph is called "Item Graph".

-Eclipse Dataspace Components (EDC)The EDC as a connector implements a framework agreement for sovereign, cross-organizational data exchange.
+Eclipse Dataspace Components (EDC)The EDC as a connector implements a framework agreement for sovereign, cross-organizational data sharing.
 The International Data Spaces Standard (IDS) and relevant principles in connection with GAIA-X were implemented.
 The connector is designed to be extensible to support alternative protocols and to be integrated into different ecosystems.

 Discovery ServiceThe EDC / dataspace discovery interface is a CX network public available endpoint which can get used to retrieve EDC endpoints and the related BPNs, as well as search for endpoints via the BPN.